ABT099/Nexus-ERP/README.md

 # Nexus: The All-in-One Solution for Software Development Companies

 Nexus is a comprehensive platform designed to streamline and optimize operations for software development companies.
-It offers powerful features including project management, planning, and budgeting with GitHub integration, employee and customer management, financial management with payment gateway support (e.g., Stripe), chat and messaging, event scheduling, notifications, and file management.
+It offers powerful features including project management, planning, and budgeting with GitHub integration, employee and customer management, financial management with income gateway support (e.g., Stripe), chat and messaging, event scheduling, notifications, and file management.
 Additional highlights include email automation (receipts, project updates), multi-currency support, recruitment and applicant tracking, attendance and time management, performance tracking, and a monitoring system to ensure smooth interactions at all user levels.

 Effortlessly manage your team, projects, and customers—all in one place with Nexus!